Select questions that are appropriate for your students.

-6. What were the relationships between Cesar Chavez’ advocacy for farmworkers and his advocacy for [ask each one separately: (1) gay rights; (2) women in the workplace; (3) a plant-based diet and animal rights].
+6. What was the relationship between Cesar Chavez’ advocacy for farmworkers and his advocacy for [ask each one separately: (1) gay rights; (2) women in the workplace; (3) bringing sentient animals into the circle of moral concern].

 There are several possible responses.
 Steer the discussion so that it includes the concept that Cesar Chavez believed that the members of these groups deserved respect and that Chavez saw that one cannot demand respect for his own people while tolerating disrespect for others.

-7. We’ve been speaking of people by classifying them into broad groups such as “women,” “gays,” “farmworkers,” “Hispanics.”
-Can you think of a problem in using these broad-brush categories, and if so, what is it?
+7. We’ve been speaking of people by classifying them into broad groups such as “women,” “gays,” “farmworkers,” “African Americans,” “Hispanics” or “immigrants.”
+Can you think of any problems in using these traditional broad-brush categories, and if so, what are they?

 8. When Cesar Chavez said, “I became a vegetarian after realizing that animals feel afraid, cold, hungry and unhappy like we do” what ethical principle was he applying to animals?

 There are several possible responses.
-Steer the discussion so that it includes the concept that he believed that they deserved respect as beings who can feel.
+Steer the discussion so that it includes the concept that he believed that they deserved respect as sentient beings who can feel.
 In the discussion, it also might be helpful to inform the class that utilitarianism is a branch of philosophy that is based on the idea that the aim of action should be the largest possible balance of pleasure over pain or the greatest happiness of the greatest number.
-Miriam Webster Dictionary.
+Source: Miriam Webster Dictionary.
 Most vegetarians and vegans in the U.S. cite Peter Singer, a utilitarian philosopher, who formulated the choice as follows.
 People can get adequate nourishment from a plant-based diet, the only deficiency might be in Vitamin B-12 which can be easily supplied by a vitamin supplement.
-Thus, the only reason to eat meat or dairy is because we like its taste and texture.
+Thus, the only reason to eat meat or dairy is because we like their taste and texture.
 However, when people eat meat, farm animals are subjected to great pain.
 Their babies are taken away, their living conditions are often terrible, and they suffer an early, often painful, death.
 When animals are respected and their interests are taken into account, the balance of pleasure over pain falls heavily against eating meat or dairy.
 See Animal Liberation by Peter Singer.
 Another way to describe this concept is Jeremy Bentham’s famous formulation, ” . . .
 [T]he question is not, Can they reason? nor, Can they talk? but, Can they suffer?”
-TWM is not suggesting that teachers advocate for this idea, but only that students should be aware of it.

 9. What is the unifying concept among the various ethical stances of Cesar Chavez?